 NEXT UP ON this.

-There is a diverse mix of skills required to manage a NBA superstar such as Matthew Dellavedova.
+There is a diverse mix of skills required to manage a basketball superstar such as Matthew Dellavedova.
 Bruce Kaider, founder of One Management Group and Consulting and Deakin graduate knows first-hand what it’s like.
 He manages Dellavedova and a number of other high profile athletes.
 Here he shares the realities of his role and talks about how his client, ‘Delly’ manages the pressure of NBA life and why NBA fandom is growing in Australia.

 For me, managing an NBA player is no different to managing an AFL footballer, NBL basketballer, Olympian or media personality.
 You need to build a mutual trust and respect for each other, which stems from open and honest two-way communication.
 To do this, you must demonstrate to your clients that you are competent in being able to advise them in contract negotiations and plans outside their chosen profession.